yangsc2222/yangsc2222.github.io/README.md

 <br/><br/>

 ## STUDIES OF HUMANITIES IN CHINA
+**About**
-I would like to introduce the studies of  philosophy, argumentation, fallacy, rhetoric,pragmatic, linguistic, culture, history and some other humanities in China in these years to the world.
+A I and my friends feel, many foreigners want konw the studies of humanities in China.
+As most studies are written in Chinese, it is very hard for the communication between Chinese and the other people.
+So, I and my friends would like to introduce the studies of  philosophy, argumentation, fallacy, rhetoric,pragmatic, linguistic, culture, history and some other humanities in China in these years to the world.
-If you want know something about my country, you can tell me to the email in follow, I would like to write something about that on my page and share to anybody who like them.
-Also, if you will write some topics, We are very appreciated.
-(This part will keep updating.)
+If you want know something about my country, you can tell us by email, we would like to build a some pages fot them.
+If you want write some topics, just give us email, we are very happy for that.

-**TOPIC LIST**
+**TOPIC LIST** (This part will keep updating.)
  <hr color="cccccc">

 <span id="z0001"/>